-My wife is a massage therapist and our daughter is a middle school student.
-In our free time, we enjoy taking walks in County Park, watching movies, gardening, cooking, and playing with our dog Zoey.
+My wife is a massage therapist and our daughter is a high school student.
+I enjoy taking bike rides in County Park, cooking Chinese dishes, birdwatching, following the Chicago Cubs, and watching movies with my family.

 Since becoming Mennonite through a small house fellowship during college, I have grown in understanding, receiving, and living the nonviolent gospel of Jesus Christ.
 This news has been good not only for me and my deepening faith and love, but also for my family and some of the friends I grew up with in North Jersey, where an Anabaptist understanding of Christianity was absent.
 I’m very grateful for the professors and friends at Houghton College (2002) and Anabaptist Mennonite Biblical Seminary (2010) who nurtured my love for scripture, expanded my knowledge of church history and the global church, and mentored me in spiritual disciplines of silence, simplicity, solitude, and celebration.
 It’s been a profound gift to be shaped by people and communities who share living space and meals beyond family boundaries, practice mutual aid, and make music together.
 My most significant experience living in intentional community was at Zumē House in Allentown, PA, from 2010-2015.